Teenagers swamp sexual assault helpline in first month of launch

-Over 1200 people have called a new sexual harm helpline, with the majority of them teenagers.
+More than 1200 people have called a new sexual harm helpline - most of them teenagers.

-Safe to Talk officially launched on June 1, after starting as an initial test run in Canterbury from February 19, 2018.
+Safe to Talk launched on June 1, after a test run in Canterbury from February 19.

 It provides text, phone, and email support for survivors of sexual assault and harassment, and is staffed by experienced sexual trauma professionals.

-Clinical lead Dr Siale Foliaki said they hoped the anonymity of the service would help people reach out for help who otherwise would stay silent.
+Clinical lead Dr Siale Foliaki said they hoped the anonymity of the service would help people who otherwise would stay silent ask for help.

 "One of the things we were hoping for was that contact, without being face-to-face, could give increased access.